-It is really stressful to takeover a current software development project in the middle of the development cycle.
-This is mainly due to the fact that it is not easy to work with a data base that you are not familiar with. (since its operation).
+It is really stressful to take over a current software development project in the middle of the development cycle.
+This is mainly due to the fact that it is not easy to work with a data base that you are not familiar with.
+(Since its operation).

 Still, finding yourself in a total disaster depends on how the former team has performed.
-You can head for an effortless transformation if the project had been managed properly from the beginning. (by the previous development team).
+You can head for an effortless transformation if the project had been managed properly from the beginning.
+(By the previous development team).

-All the developers in the previous team would have passed either fully or partly finished codes, this is something that you have to check.
+All the developers in the previous team would have passed either fully or partly finished codes; this is something that you have to check.
 Look for the factors given below before you take it over.

 Ask for Documentation

 It is important that you ask for comprehensive code documents associated with the project.
 You have emphasize on the significance of this information as it can possibly be the variation between logically observing modules or spending endless hours trying to figure out what has been done previously.